SamuelHowland/financial_performance_dashboard/README.md

 ## Project Description

-This project analyses company sales and profit data from 2014 to find which countries and products performed best.
-It also reviews how sales changed across the year and how product discounts impact profitability.
+Analysed company sales and profit data to discover which countries and products performed strongest, how sales changed across the year and how product discounts impact profitability.

 ## Business Task / Objective